 19. Victoria’s Secret bra $32.50 at www.victoriassecret.com & Freya panty $32.00 at www.barenecessities.com

 20. Only Hearts bra $44.00 at www.nordstrom.com & Aerie panty $9.50 at www.ae.com

-One of the biggest trends in fashion now is print mixing and mastering it is no easy feat.
-It takes precision and thought but when done right can have a jubilant effect on its wearer.
+One of the biggest trends in fashion now is print mixing, and mastering it is no easy feat.
+It takes precision and thought, but when done right, it can have a jubilant effect on its wearer.
 The trick to mixing your prints together without looking too crazy is to follow a similar color scheme that can flow between pieces.
-It also helps to pair a busier print with a more simplistic pattern.
-Complex prints like florals or conversationals will often look great with a small polkadot, simple stripe, check or even a basic leopard print.
-If the ground colors match then you’ll have a better chance of pulling the look off.
-If you have a tropical looking floral on bottom why not mix it with a zebra print on top?
+It also helps to pair a busier print with a simpler pattern.
+Complex prints like florals or conversationals will often look great with a small polka-dot, simple stripe, check, or even a basic leopard print.
+If the ground colors match, you’ll have a better chance of pulling the look off.
+If you have a tropical-looking floral on bottom, why not mix it with a zebra print on top?
 Got a sporty striped bra?
 How about a pair of fun polkadot panties?
 This is a place to get creative and have fun with your look.

 7) Go your own way

-While all of these suggestions are intended to help stretch your lingerie further they will by no means appeal to everyone.
-Fashion is interpretive and underwear can just as easily be considered as a functional necessity.
-The pressure to coordinate your underwear doesn’t apply to everyone and some may be just as happy wearing miss matched pieces whether for comfort, convenience or fun as those who enjoy putting thought into their ensembles.
-Rules are made to be broken and with lingerie being so personal and private it is an appropriate and safe place to break those rules in any way that you feel comfortable.
+While all of these suggestions are intended to help stretch your lingerie further, they will by no means appeal to everyone.
+Fashion is interpretive and underwear can just as easily be considered a functional necessity.
+The pressure to coordinate your underwear doesn’t apply to everyone, and some may be just as happy wearing mismatched pieces — whether for comfort, convenience, or fun — as those who enjoy putting thought into their ensembles.
+Rules are made to be broken, and with lingerie being so personal and private, it is an appropriate and safe place to break those rules in any way you feel comfortable.